 - Call 911 when imminent danger of:

 - o causing or threatening harm to self or others

-- o interfering with the health, safety or well-being of others
+- interfering with the health, safety or well-being of others

-- o experiencing a health emergency
+- experiencing a health emergency

 - Call Campus Security:

-- Campus demonstrations or impeding freedom of movement of any student, faculty, staff, or guest of the college.
+- Campus demonstrations or impeding freedom of movement of any student, faculty, staff, or guest of the College.

-- Loud, disruptive behavior in classroom, building, or campus area.
+- o Loud, disruptive behavior in classroom, building, or campus area.

-- Any suspicious behavior
+- o Any suspicious behavior

-- Call/Contact Dean of Students:
+- Call/Contact Dean of Students (Rod Adams, radams@tcl.edu):

 - How to deal with a behavior issue

 - o Student of Concern

 - o Student Misconduct

-- o Academic Misconduct
+- Academic Misconduct